-Mr. Lin, aged 38, was nominated and appointed as an executive Director by the Shareholders on 9 October 2014.
-Mr. Lin had once been an authorized representative of the Company and a director of one wholly-owned subsidiary of the Company.
-Mr. Lin has over 14 years of management experience in papermaking industry.
+Mr. Lin, aged 37, was nominated and appointed as an executive Director by the Shareholders at the Second EGM-2014.
+Mr. Lin is also an authorized representative and a director of one wholly-owned subsidiary of the Company.
+Mr. Lin has over 13 years of management experience in papermaking industry.
 Mr. Lin graduated from Beijing Forestry University majoring in pulp and paper manufacturing in 2001.